Kylie Minogue leaves Posidonia feeling lucky, lucky, lucky

 This year was a little special with the Australian singer and actress performing to a delighted crowd.

-Shipping social media channels, and private Whatsapp exchanges, are buzzing with videos and pictures of the former Neighbours actress singing for the delighted crowd.
+Shipping social media channels and private Whatsapp exchanges are buzzing with videos and pictures of the former Neighbours star’s set.

 Marinakis has form when it comes to hiring international acts for his party, with one highlight from past years being Gloria Gaynor in 2014.